Home > Blogs > Selective Licensing Explained: Essential Guide for UK Landlords

 1. Property Safety Standards

-• Structural Integrity: Proper maintenance of walls, floors, and ceilings to prevent hazards.
+• Structural Integrity: Keep walls, floors, and ceilings in good condition to avoid hazards.

 2. Landlord and Tenant Information